Oswald Yorke

-Oswald Yorke (née Oswald Parkinson Harker; 24 November 1866 – 25 January 1943) was a British character actor who had a near sixty-year career performing on both sides of the Atlantic.
+Oswald Yorke (né Oswald Parkinson Harker; 24 November 1866 – 25 January 1943) was a British character actor who had a near sixty-year career performing on both sides of the Atlantic.

 Early life

 Oswald Parkinson Harker was born in Poole, Dorset, the youngest of six children raised by Joseph and Sarah (née Parkinson) Harker.
 Yorke's father, a solicitor, was born in York, Yorkshire, while his mother was a native of Richmond, Yorkshire.
 As a boy, Yorke attended Christ's Hospital Boys School, then located in Newgate.

 Career

 Oswald Yorke first performed on stage in 1884 and later as a member of a company headed by British actor Sir Francis Robert Benson.
 Yorke's London's debut on 26 February 1889, at The Royal Strand Theatre, was followed early the next year by performances at London's Vaudeville Theatre in such plays as School for Scandal, "A Pair of Lunatics" and "Meadow Sweet".
 Oswald Yorke would remain a principal player with the Vaudeville Theatre throughout the balance of the 1890s.